Mara (demon)

+Mara, in Buddhism, refers to any form of malicious force hindering enlightenment.
+Both demonic as well as celestial beings are part of Saṃsāra and hence, considered to be under Māra's influence, if they do not follow the message of the Buddha.

-Mara, in Buddhism, is a malignant celestial Asura king who tried to stop Prince Siddhartha from Awakening by trying to seduce him with his celestial Army and a vision of beautiful women who, in various legends, are often said to be Mara's daughters.
+In the story of the Awakening of Prince Siddhartha Māra appears as a powerful deva, trying to seduce him with his celestial army and a vision of beautiful maidens (accharā) who, in various legends, are often said to be Mara's daughters.
+In other iterations, Māra is inspired by Hindu myths about asuras, a class of titans or lesser deities.

 In Buddhist cosmology, Mara is associated with death, rebirth and desire.
 Nyanaponika Thera has described Mara as "the personification of the forces antagonistic to enlightenment."

-He is Yama's fearsome persona and all beings associated with him, darkness and death, become forces of Mara.
-These forces consist of Asuras, Rakshasa, Pisacas, Aratis and animals.